Climate Change (Information Disclosure Based on TCFD Recommendations)

 Metrics and Targets and Action Plan

 ITOCHU has set the following targets for GHG emissions, electricity usage, and clean-tech business as part of our response to climate change risks and opportunities.
-When setting these metrics and targets, we reference Japan NDC and IEA materials, which are highly recognized internationally and can cover a wide range of business areas.
+When setting these metrics and targets, we reference, among others, the Paris Agreement, Japan NDC and IEA materials, which are highly recognized internationally and can cover a wide range of business areas.

 GHG Emissions Reduction Targets

-• Metrics (aggregation range): Scope 1/2/3 (consolidated subsidiaries), fossil fuel business and interests (consolidated subsidiaries, equity, general investments)
+• Metrics (aggregation range): Scope 1/2/3 (ITOCHU and consolidated subsidiaries), fossil fuel business and interests (ITOCHU, consolidated subsidiaries, equity and general investments)

 • Targets: